Postdoctoral Research Associate, Department of Engineering

 What to Submit

 All applicants are asked to submit:

-- A PhD (or be close to submission) in Mathematics, Statistics or a closely related subject.
+- A PhD (or be close to submission) in Geotechnical Engineering or a related subject.

 - Experience in conducting high quality academic research.

 - Demonstrable ability to write material of a quality commensurate with publication in highly-ranked journals.

 - Demonstrable ability to present research papers at national/international conferences and communicate complex information to specialists and within the wider academic community.

 - Demonstrable ability to work cooperatively as part of a team, including participating in research meetings.

 - Ability to work independently on own initiative and to strict deadlines.